tensorflow/models/research/object_detection/g3doc/running_pets.md

 Before we can start a job on Google Cloud ML Engine, we must:

-1. Package the Tensorflow Object Detection code.
+1. Package the TensorFlow Object Detection code.
 2. Write a cluster configuration for our Google Cloud ML job.

-To package the Tensorflow Object Detection code, run the following commands from the `tensorflow/models/research/` directory:
+To package the TensorFlow Object Detection code, run the following commands from the `tensorflow/models/research/` directory:

 ```bash